notmyst33d/simplecaptcha/README.md

 ## API
 ### `GET /captcha/{type}`
-Requires no extra parameters, returns 200 on success
+Requires no extra parameters, returns 200 on success and 500 if there is a server-side issue

 JSON:
 ```